|Click to subscribe|

 Q: Is the program available now?

-Q: What resources are available now?
+Q: What if the OB Navigator program isn't available in my county?
+What resources are available now?

 A: Expectant women and new mothers from anywhere in the state can call the MOMS Helpline at 1-844-MCH-MOMS (1-844-624-6667) to find resources available in their communities.

-communities.
 Additionally, pregnant women can sign up for the Liv app, the mobile app for anyone who is thinking about becoming pregnant, currently expecting or who recently became a parent.
 Liv is also available online at askliv.com.